Jardal/A10M-Slic3r-profile/README.md

 - STRONG - for strong objects, it does not have height temperature profile as others do.
 Reccomended with LightSpeedy filament settings, but quality is lower due high-temp artifacts while retraction
 - HQ/Speed - correspond with Print settings

+## Vase mode prints guide
+#### Print settings
+- vase HQ for highest quality of print
+- vase Speedy Gonzales is fast print
+- Vase Paper-thin - if you need paperweight vase mode figures
+#### Filament
+- vase HD - for high details prints
+- vase BLACK - for asphaltic black colour only
+- Light Speedy - for all other colours - if it does high-temp artifacts, use dDark Speedy or Dark only.
+#### Printer
+- Simple Vase for simple vase models without retractions
+- Strong if object is not slashed
+- HQ/Speedy if vase is relative complex object with needed retractions

+## Dual colour print configuration
+For bucket and switching filaments (no mixing at the moment)
+- Print: HQ/Speed
+- Filament: DUAL
+- Printer: DUAL

 ## Notes about material
 Profile is vor ABS only.
 Best colours for quality printings are white, yellow, green, light gray.
 Bad colors are silver, black.